Union Jack flag icon Canada flag Canada Ireland flag Ireland

 7. Make it fire safe

-Fire risk assessments for the property will need to be reviewed and amended where necessary to reflect any additional risks arising from events.
+Review and amend fire risk assessments to reflect any risks from the event.
 Candles and other naked flames should be carefully contained.
-Where possible, the use of portable heaters should be avoided.
-If additional heating is identified as necessary, steps should be taken to minimise both their environmental impact and the increased risk of fire.
+Don’t use portable heaters unless you have to.
+If you do, take steps to minimise both their environmental impact and the increased risk of fire.

 8. Dispose of excess waste

-Events can generate excess waste, so you should make plans to dispose of this as soon as possible.
+Dispose of event waste as soon as possible.
 Accumulated waste can increase the risk of fire and attract vermin.

 9. Protect the building and contents